Franschhoek, The Winelands, South Africa

 Downstairs is a second double bedroom and an adjoining bedroom with bunk beds.

-Babysitters can easily be organized through the owners.
+Babysitters can easily be organised through the owners.
 They have a number of ladies who work in the properties who also provide a child-minding or baby-sitting service.
 It's a good option to allow you flexibility to go out for dinner in one of the many restaurants that are a short walk or drive from the houses.

 Both The Explorers Club and the Library have a good sized back garden with swimming pool.
 Cooks Cottage has a small, 3m x 3m, plunge pool in the garden.
 The Map Room does not have a pool but has a balcony with great views up to the mountains and plenty of space for a BBQ and a table and chairs.